processone/docker-ejabberd/ejabberd-base/README.md

 Here are the volume you may want to map:

 - /home/p1/log/: Directory containing log files
 - /home/p1/db/: Directory containing Mnesia database.
 You should backup or export the content of the directory to persistent storage (host storage, local storage, any storage plugin)

 ## Generating ejabberd release

 ### Configuration

+Image is build by embedding an ejabberd Erlang/OTP standalone release in the image.

-Configuration of ejabberd release is customized with:
+The configuration of ejabberd Erlang/OTP release is customized with:

 - rel/config.exs: Customize ejabberd release
 - rel/dev.exs: ejabberd environment configuration for development release
 - rel/docker.exs: ejabberd environment configuration for production Docker release
 - ejabberd.yml: ejabberd default config file

-Run the build script to generate ejabberd ecs base image from ejabberd master on Github:
+Run the build script to generate ejabberd Community Server base image from ejabberd master on Github:

 ```bash
 ./build.sh